 Scientific Advisory Board

-Dr. Keith Flaherty
+Dr. Keith Flaherty, Chairman

 Dr. Flaherty is a leading clinician focused on biomarkers to define mechanisms and identify optimal target patient populations.
 He currently serves as Director of Developmental Therapeutics for the Cancer Center at Massachusetts General Hospital and as Associate Professor at Harvard Medical School, and is internationally known for his expertise in clinical and translational research directed against signal transduction pathways in melanoma.